20

 I sat still before the ornate vanity, wrapped in layers of crimson and gold that didn't quite feel like mine.
 The bridal lehenga clung to my body like expectation, heavy and unrelenting.

-Bangles lines my wrists.
-A nath curved around my face, its chain tugging softly with every breath I took, and the maang tikka rested against my forehead like a mark of fate I hadn't chosen.
+Bangles lined my wrists.
+A nath curved around my face, its chain tugging softly with every breath I took.
+And a maang tikka rested against my forehead like a mark of fate I hadn't chosen.

-Tara had been here earlier- hovering, fussing, filling the room with nervous chatter while the makeup artist sculpted me into a bride.
+Tara had been here earlier, hovering, fussing and filling the room with nervous chatter while the makeup artist sculpted me into a bride.

 But now, for the last ten minutes, she'd slipped away, said I needed a moment alone.
 “To soak it all in.”